Mihaiel/TimeBit/README.md

 ## Acknowledgments

-- Thanks to my colleagues who have helped shape this project
+- Thanks to my colleagues who have contributed and helped shape this project
-- Special thanks to the open-source community for their invaluable tools and libraries
+- Special thanks to the open-source community for their time, tools and libraries